chef/chef-server/docs-chef-io/content/server/ctl_chef_server.md

 `--path PATH`

 : Use to specify the location of a local package file.
-This option is not required when packages are downloaded automatically from <https://chefdownload-commercial.chef.io/> (requires a valid `license_id`).
+This option isn't required when packages are downloaded automatically from `chefdownload-commercial.chef.io`, which requires a valid Progress Chef license ID.

 ### Use Downloads